 Marcos Tamargo (1982) is a Spanish plastic artist born in Gijón, Asturias.
-Despite his youth he is one of the most relevant artists in the sceene of Spanish painting, because even in his early thirties, he has some of his works in relevant collections such as ABANCA by Juan Carlos Escotet, The Hispanic Society Museum, Patrimonio Nacional, or The ministry of Foreign Affairs, besides he has had exhibitions in galleries all over the world.
+Despite his youth he is one of the most relevant artists in the scene of Spanish painting, because even in his early thirties, he has some of his works in relevant collections such as ABANCA by Juan Carlos Escotet, The Hispanic Society Museum, Patrimonio Nacional, or The Ministry of Foreign Affairs, besides he has had exhibitions in galleries all over the world.

-He is standard bearer of the trade mark Winsor & Newton in Spain
+He is standard-bearer of the trademark Winsor & Newton in Spain.